followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/UI Events/dxpointerleave.md

 <!--typeFunctionParamName1-->event<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->event<!--/typeFunctionParamType1-->
 <!--typeFunctionParamDescription1-->
-The standard jQuery event argument.
+The event that caused the handler execution.
+It is a [dxEvent](/Documentation/ApiReference/Common/Object_Structures/dxEvent/) or a [jQuery.Event](http://api.jquery.com/Types/#Event) when you use jQuery.
 The following field is added to existing fields of this argument object.
 For the information on event handler arguments, refer to the [UI Events introduction](/Documentation/ApiReference/UI_Widgets/UI_Events/).
 <!--/typeFunctionParamDescription1-->
 <!--typeFunctionParamName1_field1-->pointerType<!--/typeFunctionParamName1_field1-->
 <!--typeFunctionParamType1_field1-->string<!--/typeFunctionParamType1_field1-->